Organization of the Court

 The workplaces in the Court are classified into positions of civil servants and state employees, in accordance with provisions of the Law on Civil Servants and State Employees, and the Law on Organization of Courts.

-By the Rulebook on Internal Organization and Systematization of Workplaces (download the document) in the Administrative Court from June 7, 2022, 37 workplaces were established and 199 employees were systematized, including: 173 civil servants and 26 state employees.
+By the Rulebook on Internal Organization and Systematization of Workplaces in the Administrative Court from June 7, 2022, 37 workplaces were established and 199 employees were systematized, including: 173 civil servants and 26 state employees.

 Schematic diagram of the Internal Organization of the Administrative Court: